-Dr Kamarah Pooley completed her PhD at Queensland University of Technology, studying the Youth Misuse of Fire program in NSW.
-Kamarah found that Youth Justice Conferencing with firefighter involvement contributes to a reduced risk of general recidivism, which provides an avenue for delivering better fire safety education to at-risk groups across the community.
+Dr Kamarah Pooley’s PhD investigated Youth Justice Conferencing convened for young people who committed a fire-related offence in NSW.
+Her findings revealed that Youth Justice Conferencing with firefighter involvement contributed to a reduced risk of general recidivism while providing an avenue for delivering fire safety education to at-risk groups.

 Her thesis is available here.